Is There in Truth No Beauty?: Production and reception

 This was the final episode filmed in the series' production that featured Eddie Paskey as Lt.
 Leslie.
 As the episodes were however shown out of production order, the final episode to feature the character was "Elaan of Troyius".

 The title is taken from a line in the poem "Jordan" by George Herbert.
 The Vulcan philosophy "Infinite Diversity in Infinite Combinations" first appeared in the episode.
 Show creator Gene Roddenberry inserted a speech by Kirk praising the philosophy and associated medal.
 The "pointless" speech was, according to William Shatner, a "thinly-veiled commercial" for replicas of the medal, which Roddenberry's company Lincoln Enterprises soon sold to fans.

 Releases

-This was released on LaserDisc in 1987 in the United States, paired with "And the Children Shall Lead" on one double sided 12" disc.
+This was released on LaserDisc in 1987 in the United States, paired with "And the Children Shall Lead" on one double-sided 12-inch disc.